tonaljs/tonal/packages/pitch-set/README.md

 [![tonal](https://img.shields.io/badge/tonal-music--scale-yellow.svg)](https://www.npmjs.com/package/tonal)

-`pitch-set` is a function to create pitch sets.
+`pitch-set` is a module with a function to create pitch sets.
 It can be used to create music scales:

 ```js
 var pitchSet = require('pitch-set')